All Episodes

 It's great to talk to you.

-Before I start, can I thank you and Linda and your staff from the bottom of our hearts for all of America for your hard work to save this country?
+Before I start, can I thank you and Linda and your staff from the bottom of our hearts for all of America for your hard work to save this country.

 Thank you.

-Well, listen, thank you, but the real truth is it's, you know, we're every single American.
+But the real truth is it's, you know, every single American, I'm being very honest here.

-We all are spokes in a wheel.
+We all are spokes in a wheel, and you need every spoke.

 Everybody else has to vote.

-And yeah, I just hope that people understand the stakes are high.
+And, you know, I just hope that people understand the stakes are high.

-You know, we know it's gonna happen.
+You know, we know it's going to happen.

 Listen, it's not anything we can't overcome.